vippsas/vipps-qr-api/vipps-qr-api.md

 over the counter, without requiring the Vipps user to provide their telephone number to the merchant.

+Every Vipps payment needs a unique `orderId`, so it's not possible to make one static QR code, like a sticker or a poster.
+Each payment must have a unique QR code.
+That is what the Vipps QR API is for.

-The QR code, when scanned and opened, will redirect the user to the Vipps landing page which on the phone will automatically trigger a switch to the Vipps app where they can pay the merchant.
+The QR code, when scanned, will take the customer straight to the payment screen in the Vipps app.

 API version: 1.0.0.

-Document version 1.1.0.
+Document version 1.1.1.

 # Table of contents